Lawn chairs sitting on a beach next to a cooler while a dog relaxes under an umbrella.

 Insulated tumblers sitting on a wood workbench.

-A lot of what dictates size is how much you typically drink in a day, whether it’s coffee, water, or any other beverage.
-A large size carries with it the benefit of less time spent refilling it, but the tumbler is also bigger, so it takes up more space during transport.
+What dictates size is how much you typically drink in a day, whether coffee, water, or any other beverage.
+A large size carries with it the benefit of less time spent refilling it, but the tumbler is also more oversized, so it takes up more space during transport.

-Related to size is the base diameter of the tumbler.
-It’s not something you would really think about at first, but a tumbler that doesn’t fit your cupholder can lead to frustration.
-Even larger tumblers usually have a tapered base to fit in most cupholders, but not all cupholders are the same size.
+The base diameter of the tumbler is related to size.
+It’s not something you would initially think about, but a tumbler that doesn’t fit your cupholder can lead to frustration.
+Even larger tumblers usually have a tapered base to fit in most cupholders, but not all are the same size.

 Part of the design of any quality tumbler is the lid.
-Some tumblers have a screw-on lid, and others feature a lid with a rubber gasket.
+Some tumblers have a screw-on lid, while others feature a rubber gasket lid.
 Regardless of your preference, be sure the lid creates an airtight seal to keep the contents inside at the proper temperature.

 Shop outdoor living products from Broil King, Dragonfire, Traeger, Igloo, and more at Acme Tools.